encode/django-rest-framework/docs/tutorial/quickstart.md

     python3 -m venv env
     source env/bin/activate  # On Windows use `env\Scripts\activate`

-    # Install Django and Django REST framework into the virtual environment
+    # Install Django REST framework into the virtual environment
-    pip install django
     pip install djangorestframework

     # Set up a new project with a single application